 Every pixel a decision.
 The handmade aesthetic of SNES-era RPGs and indie games, applied to web UI for products that want to say 'made with love.'

-The pixel is not a limitation — it's a unit
+The pixel is a unit

 Dithering is the gradient

-Animation is meaning, not decoration
+Animation is meaning

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.